jcorbin/soc/stream.md

 ## Done

+- [cmd/soc]
+  - sifted through and coalesced progress since 2020-08-11
+  - got new outline printer past prior tests, adding necessary temporal heading support

+# 2020-08-13

+- [cmd/soc]
+  - leveled up outline printing from `list` to share with `today`: now printed as a numbered list with sub-lists
+  - dropped brackets from outline time prefix, making it easier to reconstruct a "coalesced heading".
+  - [dev] added support for `outlineMatch` to act as as future `outlineFilter`
+  - [dev] today item service now now prints matched item(s) when all args match, making it a filtered `list`
+  - [dev] TODO all that's left to finish item service is addition (and maybe movement, but may defer that for follow up)

+# 2020-08-12

+- [cmd/soc]
+  - [dev] got today outline matching to work, with much refactoring on the way

+    Added offset tracking so that result section byte ranges are valid to read back without later translation.

+    Flattened today control flow to ease understanding and imporve correctness.

+# 2020-08-11

 - [scandown]
   - add `BlockStack.Reset`, allowing more reliable re-use of a stack
 - [cmd/soc]
   - add user docs to `outline`, `outlineScanner`, and `section`
   - made several code improvements provoked by doc writing

 # 2020-08-07